alan-turing-institute/open-research-community-management/resources/videos/README.md

 Here you will find resources for making videos for community management - promotion, training, translation of technical science (explainers), presentations.

+Please do add any resources and links that you find in addition to what we have put below.
+Thanks 🙌

 ## Links to the Turing Way book
 * Making videos for presentations - https://the-turing-way.netlify.app/communication/presentations/presentations-remote.html